Rizal Effendi: Politics

 In 2006, he ran as deputy mayor in the mayoral election for Balikpapan, being the running mate of incumbent Imdaad Hamid.
 In 2011, Rizal run as mayor (with Hamid being barred by term limits) with Heru Bambang as his running mate.
 The pair won after securing 59.8 percent (127,807 votes), winning in all five subdistricts of the city.

 His program involved the development of an industrial zone in the city, meant to become a manufacturing hub for raw materials from the hinterlands of the city, in addition to developing coastal areas as a trade and services zone.

 He managed to secure a second term in the 2015 local elections, with his deputy changed to Rahmad Mas'ud.

 In 2018, he ran in the province's gubernatorial election as running mate to Andi Sofyan Hasdam, although the pair lost.
 The pair placed last in the four-way race, winning 288,166 votes (21.32%).
+After his tenure as mayor ended, he joined the NasDem Party and unsuccessfully ran for a seat in the national House of Representatives representing East Kalimantan in the 2024 legislative election.